Iron fertilization: Dimethyl sulfide and clouds

 Some species of plankton produce dimethyl sulfide (DMS), a portion of which enters the atmosphere where it is oxidized by hydroxyl radicals (OH), atomic chlorine (Cl) and bromine monoxide (BrO) to form sulfate particles, and potentially increase cloud cover.
 This may increase the albedo of the planet and so cause cooling—this proposed mechanism is central to the CLAW hypothesis.
 This is one of the examples used by James Lovelock to illustrate his Gaia hypothesis.

 During SOFeX, DMS concentrations increased by a factor of four inside the fertilized patch.
 Widescale iron fertilization of the Southern Ocean could lead to significant sulfur-triggered cooling in addition to that due to the CO_{2} uptake and that due to the ocean's albedo increase, however the amount of cooling by this particular effect is very uncertain.

+International regulation

+International governance of ocean iron fertilization has evolved through the London Convention and London Protocol framework.
+In October 2008, the Contracting Parties adopted Resolution LC-LP.1 (2008), which declared that the scope of both treaties covers these operations and ruled that "given the present state of knowledge, ocean fertilization activities other than legitimate scientific research should not be allowed."
+The resolution explicitly noted that commercial implementations "should be considered as contrary to the aims of the Convention and Protocol and not currently qualify for any exemption from the definition of dumping."
+This non-binding resolution successfully established a de facto global moratorium distinguishing commercial operations from scientific research.

+In 2010, the Parties adopted Resolution LC-LP.2, establishing a formal Assessment Framework for scientific research proposals involving ocean fertilization, providing guidance on environmental assessment, risk management, and monitoring requirements.

+In 2013, the London Protocol Contracting Parties adopted Resolution LP.4(8), amending the Protocol to add provisions specifically addressing marine geoengineering, including ocean fertilization.
+Under this framework, ocean fertilization activities assessed as legitimate scientific research may be authorized under permit; commercial deployment remains prohibited pending further evaluation.
+This 2013 amendment represents the current operative regulatory framework.

+The Convention on Biological Diversity has separately called for a moratorium on ocean fertilization other than small-scale scientific research within coastal waters, a position maintained in subsequent CBD decisions.